 Spain & Morocco - 8 Miles

 With a distance of around 8 miles this is one of the shorter crossings, but with unpredictable weather conditions, heavy freight ship traffic, high winds and an eastern flow of water with an average of 3 knots (5.5km per hour) this is an extremely difficult crossing.

 Japan - 12 Miles

 A deep-water channel, approximately 12 miles wide.
 Swimmers are faced with extraordinarily strong currents flowing from the Sea of Japan to the Pacific Ocean.
 There are also occasional sections of cold water that flow up from the depth of the sea.
 Marine life is abundant and swimmers are faced with blooms of squid (especially at night), sharks and deadly snakes.
-There have only been four confirmed solo crossings to date.

 6. North Channel

 The North Channel is 21 miles wide and features extremely rough seas, unpredictable weather conditions and ‘fields’ of lion’s mane jellyfish (touching one tentacle hurts like a hornet’s sting).
 The water is cold — an average of 12°C.